From "LO" To A Billion Dollars The History of Social Media

 Sending two characters between computers is an important milestone in computing history (and the first steps towards our modern social media) but it’s not quite an Instagram story.
 The “first social media site” award goes to SixDegrees.com which was founded in 1997.

-Based on the Six Degrees of Separation theory by esteemed psychologist Stanley Milgram, SixDegrees.com was the first site to allow users to find people they don’t know through their connections to be people they do know, which is a current theme on almost all social media sites and at it’s height SixDegrees had 3.5 million users.
+Based on the Six Degrees of Separation theory by esteemed psychologist Stanley Milgram, SixDegrees.com was the first site to allow users to find people they don’t know through their connections to people they do know.
+This networking effect is a cornerstone of almost all social media sites and at it’s height SixDegrees had 3.5 million users.

-However, it was a case of too much too soon, and limits to internet connectivity and technology (Weinrich specifically mentions the lack of ability to upload photos as digital cameras weren’t widespread by then) led to the site being shut down in 2001, making way for other social media sites.
+However, it was a case of too much too soon, and limits to internet connectivity and technology (Weinrich specifically mentions the lack of ability to upload photos as digital cameras weren’t widespread by then) led to the site being shut down in 2001, making way for other, much more successful, social media sites.

 Whilst SixDegrees.com technically was the first, Friendster was the first social media site to really capture the public imagination.